Jai Opetaia vs Brandon Glanton – UK Fight Time

 Ringwalks, Where to Watch & Full Preview:

-Updated 27 February 2026, 12:00 GMT
+Updated 7th March 2026, 17:00 GMT

 Jai Opetaia vs Brandon Glanton takes place on Sunday, 8th March 2026 at the Meta Apex in Las Vegas, and it is arguably the most important cruiserweight fight of 2026.
-Opetaia (29-0, 23 KOs) puts the IBF belt, Ring belt and Zuffa Boxing cruiserweight titles on the line against American challenger Brandon Glanton (21-3, 18 KOs), in his first fight under Dana White’s Zuffa Boxing promotion.
+Opetaia (29-0, 23 KOs) puts the Ring belt and Zuffa Boxing cruiserweight titles on the line against American challenger Brandon Glanton (21-3, 18 KOs), in his first fight under Dana White’s Zuffa Boxing promotion.

 Jai Opetaia vs Brandon Glanton is free to watch in the UK via the official Zuffa Boxing YouTube channel.
 The broadcast starts around 1:00 AM GMT with ringwalks expected at approximately 4:00 AM GMT on Sunday night / Monday morning.